Featuring new work by Colette Fu

 Closing Reception: November 9, 2017, 5-7PM

-For Our Ancestors features new photographic pop-up books by Colette Fu produced during her 2-year CFEVA Visual Artist Fellowship.
+For Our Ancestors features new photographic pop-up books by Colette Fu produced during her two-year CFEVA Visual Artist Fellowship.
 Fu’s pop-ups are a way for the artist to “speak, mediate, express, delight and inform.”
 Constructing pop-ups allows Fu to combine intuitive design and technical acuity with her love of travel and curiosity about the world around her.
-“With pop-up books I want to eliminate the boundaries between people, book, installation, photography, craft and sculpture.”
+Fu states, “With pop-up books I want to eliminate the boundaries between people, book, installation, photography, craft and sculpture.”

 Fu’s most recent work is based on her ongoing exploration of the ethnic minority groups of China.
-The country has fifty five ethnic minority groups making up less than 9% of its population, with the Han representing the majority.
+The country has fifty-five ethnic minority groups making up less than 9% of its population, with the Han representing the majority.
 Fu’s own mother is from the Black Nuosu tribe.
-Among other works, For Our Ancestors features an extra-large 15-foot pop-up accordion book that tells the story of a relatively unknown fishing contest of the Miao people, inspired by the pioneering pop-up books of German illustrator Lothar Meggendorfer.
+Among other works, For Our Ancestors features an extra-large fifteen-foot pop-up accordion book that tells the story of a relatively unknown fishing contest of the Miao people, inspired by the pioneering pop-up books of German illustrator Lothar Meggendorfer.